 Ingredients for Fried chicken marinade

-Fried chicken breast resting on a wire rack
+crispy chicken patties draining on a wire rack.

 • Double dip – just before frying chicken, dip it into the seasoned flour again for a thick and shaggy exterior.

-• The right oil temperature: heat to 350˚F before adding chicken then adjust the temperature to keep it at 300-325˚F while frying.
-Don’t overcrowd the pot or the oil temperature will drop quickly.
-A clip-on pot thermometer is really useful.
+• Maintain the oil temperature: preheat to 350˚F, then adjust to keep it at 300-325˚F while frying.
+Don’t overcrowd the pot or the oil temperature will drop quickly, resulting in greasy chicken.
+A clip-on pot thermometer helps.

-• When to remove the chicken: take the chicken out of the hot oil once it’s cooked through and browned.
-The internal temperature will continue to rise as the chicken rests and should reach 165˚F so take the chicken out just before that.
-Insert an instant-read thermometer in the side of your chicken to check.
+• When to remove the chicken: Remove once browned and cooked through.
+The internal temperature will continue to rise as the chicken rests and should reach 165˚F. Insert an instant-read thermometer in the side of your chicken to check.

-• DO NOT drain on paper towels: drain or rest fried chicken on a wire rack set over a baking sheet to allow air to circulate.
-Draining on paper towels will trap steam and the crust will soften.
+• DO NOT drain on paper towels: drain on a wire rack set over a baking sheet to allow air to circulate.
+Draining on paper towels traps steam and softens the crust.

-• Buns – We love brioche buns because they are beautiful and add a hint of sweetness.
+• Buns – We love Homemade Hamburger Buns best, but pick brioche buns if using store-bought because they are beautiful and add a hint of sweetness.

 • Dill Pickles – slice into rings to put inside the sandwich or serve pickle spears on the side.